kreativekorp/rainbowdash/ReadMe.txt

 Short direct-mode commands have the format of an ASCII uppercase 'D' followed by 96 bytes of raw Rainbowduino buffer data in the format used by the Rainbowduino 2.0 version of DirectMode (in the DirectMode directory).

+Medium direct-mode commands have the format of an ASCII digit '3' followed by 192 bytes of raw Rainbowduino buffer data in the format used by the Rainbowduino 3.0 version of DirectMode (in the DirectMode3 directory).

 Long direct-mode commands have the format of an ASCII lowercase 'd' followed by 256 bytes of raw RainbowDashboard buffer data.
 The data is organized